Rjalalifar/NewDataTasks/README.md

 codes is comented and you can understand each step by comments.

 1-RoutingClient:
-Routing cient is writen utilizing openlayers to use Rounting OSRM-Backend. code is comented and you can understand each step by comments.
+Routing cient is writen utilizing openlayers to use Rounting . code is comented and you can understand each step by comments.
 ![alt text](https://github.com/Rjalalifar/NewDataTasks/blob/main/Images/RoutingClient.png)

 2-PassageSummery: